-Grade II listed Elizabethan Hall House circa 11.2 acres
+Grade II listed Elizabethan Hall House about 11.2 acres.

 Red Hall is the major part of a splendid Grade II listed Elizabethan Hall House and has been in the same family for many years.
 Red Hall dates back to the mid 16th century with later 17th and 19th century additions and retains many features including window shutters, beamed and panelled rooms, beautiful fireplaces and vaulted beamed bedrooms.
 It is now coming to the open market for the third time since 1732, and it offers tremendous potential for a new family to restore it to its original splendour.